July 18, 2018

 The truth is that the 2008 recession was not the cause of this paradigm shift, but merely the accelerant.
 The financial turmoil of the Great Recession hid a much greater force that has been brewing ever since the advent of the personal computer and the world wide web—the technological advancement of the information age.

 For those who stubbornly resist, change can seem to be the enemy.

-But for those in the legal industry who are willing to embrace change—firms and corporation alike—the future is bright.
+But for those in the legal industry who are willing to embrace change—firms and corporations alike—the future is bright.
 For law firms, technology means increased efficiency, reduced overhead, and greater profits realized with less effort.
 For corporations, technology is the realization of total information parity in the marketplace.
-In the new legal industry, the client and agent will no longer wage war—they’ll become true partners, under an innovative paradigm of a virtual marketplace that will significantly reduce or perhaps even eliminate the burdens of the old business.
+In the newly legal industry, the client and agent will no longer wage war—they’ll become true partners, under an innovative paradigm of a virtual marketplace that will significantly reduce or perhaps even eliminate the burdens of the old business.

 For the future leaders of the industry, technology is regenerating and rejuvenating the practice of law in the 21st century.

 A leaner, meaner, sleeker legal industry is waiting to be unveiled underneath the cracks of the old.
 It will take the coordinated integration of technology—custom-tailored to the needs and desires of all members of the legal industry—to finish the work of sculpting out the new.
 A legal industry freed from the constraints of the old paradigm, re-imagined within the unified framework of a virtual legal marketplace.
 Faster, more efficient; fairer, more transparent; simpler, yet more powerful; unified, yet more diverse than ever.